 The trust may be forced to liquidate and terminate prior to the Maturity Date to satisfy a redemption request by a large unitholder.
-See the "Trust Administration-Dissolution of the Trust" section in this prospectus for further information.
+See the 'Trust Administration-Dissolution of the Trust' section in this prospectus for further information.
 There can be no assurance that you will be able to invest the proceeds from an early termination in a similar or better investment.

 Liquidity risk is the risk that the value of an Option will fall in value if trading in the Option is limited or absent.
 No one can guarantee that a liquid secondary trading market will exist for the Options.
 Trading in the Options may be less deep and liquid than certain other securities.
 FLEX Options may be less liquid than certain non-customized options.
 In a less liquid market for the Options, liquidating the Options, including in response to a redemption request, may require the payment of a premium or acceptance of a discounted price and may take longer to complete, in which case unitholders may realize a return that is higher or lower than the intended returns.
 In a less liquid market for the Options, the liquidation of a large number of options may more significantly impact the price.
 A less liquid trading market may adversely impact the value of the Options and your units.
 It is not anticipated that there will be an existing market for options with the exact customized terms as the Options and an active market may not be established.
-Prior to the trust's inception date, there has been no existing trading market for the Options receive a Distribution In Kind may receive Options.
-There can be no assurance that a liquid secondary market for Options received in a Distribution In Kind will exist.
+Prior to the trust's inception date, there has been no existing market for the Options received in a Distribution In Kind will exist.
 The public offering price at which you purchase units will affect the return on your units.
-The public offering price at which you purchase that (or otherwise redeem on the same day) would experience different returns.
-All else being equal, unitholders purchasing at a higher price will experience a lesser return (or greater loss) than unitholders who purchased at a lower price.
+The public offering price will experience a lesser return (or greater loss) than unitholders who purchased at a lower price.
 In the same manner, the Maximum Loss per Unit will affect unitholders differently depending on their public offering price.